Developer-Autodesk/forge.learning/docs/environment/setup/php.md

 ## Install packages

 By default, a PHP project is empty, so we need to install a few packages with **composer require**.
 Let's start with a basic **PHP** server, **klein** for router handling, of course, **Autodesk Forge**.
+* Check [klein](https://packagist.org/packages/klein/klein) if you want to know more about usage of klein.
+* Check [Autodesk Forge](https://packagist.org/packages/autodesk/forge-client) if you want to know more about usage of Forge PHP SDK.

 !> Run one **composer require** at a time.